molghi/laraworkouter/README.md

 # Workout Companion

 A simple web app to plan and track workouts.
-Built with Laravel and Tailwind CSS.
+Built with Laravel, Tailwind CSS, and pure JavaScript.

 ## Features